Shakil-1501/TSAI/README.md

 [Work-Link]()

-This describes the basic neural network architecure, see its page for details
+This describes the basic neural network architecure and overview of how convolution works

 </details>